foglomon/FSAR/README.md

 Head to [releases](https://github.com/foglomon/FSAR/releases/latest) and download the executable for your OS:

 #### Windows

 1. Download `FSAR-windows.exe`
+2. **Important**: If Windows shows a warning or blocks the file, see [Windows Troubleshooting](#windows-troubleshooting) below
-2. Double-click to run, or run from command prompt: `FSAR-windows.exe`
+3. Double-click to run, or run from command prompt: `FSAR-windows.exe`

 #### Linux

 1. Download `FSAR-linux`
 2. Make it executable: `chmod +x FSAR-linux`
 3. Run: `./FSAR-linux`
 4. (Optional) Move to PATH: `sudo cp FSAR-linux /usr/local/bin/fsar`

 #### macOS

 1. Download `FSAR-macos`
 2. Make it executable: `chmod +x FSAR-macos`
 3. First run: `./FSAR-macos` (macOS may show security warning)